greg-raven/Department-21/_posts/2009-01-08-great-expectations.md

 What I Want In A Man, Revised List … (at age 62)

-1. Doesn’t scare small children
+1. Doesn't scare small children
 2. Remembers where bathroom is
-3. Doesn’t require much money for upkeep
+3. Doesn't require much money for upkeep
 4. Only snores lightly when awake
-5. Doesn’t forget why he’s laughing too often
+5. Doesn't forget why he's laughing too often
 6. Is in good enough shape to stand up by himself
 7. Usually wears some clothes
 8. Likes soft foods